Privacy Policy

 15.1 Voluntary nature and necessity

 The provision of personal data is generally voluntary.
-However, the transmission of certain data is necessary for the use of certain functions or services of suchen.expert (e.g. registration, login, communication, payment processing).
-Without this data, we cannot provide the corresponding services or can only provide them to a limited extent.
+However, the provision of certain data is required to use specific functions or services of suchen.expert (e.g. registration, login, communication, payment processing).
+Without this data, we cannot provide the relevant services, or can only do so to a limited extent.

 15.2 Contractual and technical requirements